Project Idea | Smart Waste Management System

 HTML5 is a markup language used for structuring and presenting content on the World Wide Web.
 It is the latest and most enhanced version of HTML.

-Cascading Style Sheets (CSS) is a style sheet language used for describing the look and formatting of a document written in a markup language.CSS3 is a latest standard of CSS.
+Cascading Style Sheets (CSS) is a style sheet language used for describing the look and formatting of a document written in a markup language.CSS3 is the latest standard of CSS.

 Back end Technologies:

-The project designed is a part of the implication that can be used to improve the waste management of a locality.
+The project design is a part of the implication that can be used to improve the waste management of a locality.
 All the technical aspects have been thoroughly designed keeping all the constraints in mind.
 The project resolves around whether the project will be able to meet the future needs of the users.
-This project based on IOT gives user the freedom of changing hardware as well as software specifications as per the arising need.
-IOT based projects are already designed while keeping future demands in mind and in rising economy like India where the concept of smart cities is new the demand of our project will keep on increasing.
+This project-based on IoT gives users the freedom of changing hardware as well as software specifications as per the arising need.
+IoT based projects are already designed while keeping future demands in mind and in a rising economy like India where the concept of smart cities is new the demand for our project will keep on increasing.
 This project here is a model of the large scale application which spans pan India in different smart cities.
-Implementation of this project has been divided into various phases.
-Starting from the metropolitan cities and moving towards the concept of smart cities, it will also cover small town and tier III cities in later phases.
+The implementation of this project has been divided into various phases.
+Starting from the metropolitan cities and moving towards the concept of smart cities, it will also cover small towns and tier III cities in later phases.
 At present, we are here to display the live working of the model and give an idea about the actual implications.
 For any society to flourish, it is manifestly important that they remain fair and orderly.
-Deciding how best to ensure this, in light of the huge growth in both the uptake and complexity of technology that has occurred in the last decade, and which can be expected to continue in the next, this here is one of the product that can be used to contribute to the better management of waste and increase efficiency of resources.
+Deciding how best to ensure this, in light of the huge growth in both the uptake and complexity of technology that has occurred in the last decade, and which can be expected to continue in the next, this here is one of the products that can be used to contribute to the better management of waste and increase the efficiency of resources.